PATATAJEC/ComfyUI-CustomNodeUpdater/README.md

    * *INSTALL REQUIREMENTS TO SELECTED*
    * *DELETE SELECTED NODES* (permanent; only inside `custom_nodes/`)
 4. **Switch to branch** – in a row’s input field, enter a branch name (e.g., `main`, `dev`, `feature-x`) and click *UPDATE TO BRANCH*.
+5. **Copy GitHub URL** – click on the node’s name to copy its repository URL to the clipboard (confirmation appears in the log panel).

 **Note:** The current branch for each node is displayed next to its name, so you can quickly see what branch is active.